 It would be fair to say that I viewed Eric a little differently after that.
 More warily, probably.
 This was a considerable distance beyond slouching just outside the grounds having a puff.

 No wariness was in evidence when our Art teacher acceded to Eric’s request to bring in his Van Der Graaf generator for a class demonstration.
 Later I wondered why he had approached Miss Fitzgibbon rather than the Science teacher, Mr Benson.
 The conclusion was obvious.
-Miss Fitzgibbon was young and new and said “Yes”, whereas Mr Benson was seasoned and burly and would have said, “You must be joking”.
+Miss Fitzgibbon was new and young and said “Yes”, whereas Mr Benson was seasoned and burly and would have snapped “You must be joking”.

 So Eric set up his hand-cranked Van Der Graaf generator on a bench in the Art room, the large metal globe and its satellite moon looking very Science Fiction to the intrigued audience.
-It was easy to believe that the grinning Eric was involved in secret and despicable experiments as he turned the handle then slowly moved the smaller sphere closer and closer to the Earth until, with a satisfying “Crack!”, a large blue spark leapt across interstellar space (actually about 10 cm).
+It was easy to believe the grinning Eric was involved in secret and despicable experiments as he turned the handle then slowly moved the smaller sphere closer and closer to the Earth until, with a satisfying “Crack!”, a large blue spark leapt across interstellar space (about 10 cm in this instance).

 We Ooh-ed and Ah-ed appreciatively.
 Eric asked politely if he could show us one more experiment.